LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/index.md

 # Schedule

-All the time listed below are in Ljubljana time (Central European Summer Time, UTC+2).
+<p id="start-time"> All the time listed below are in Ljubljana time (Central European Summer Time, UTC+2).
+The workshop will start at Apr.
+16, 2021 3:00pm CEST. </p>

 | Time (UTC+2) | Agenda |
 | ----------------- | ------------ |